jmshrv/finamp/CONTRIBUTING.md

 The biggest main piece of work being done on Finamp at the moment is the redesign.
 The relevant issue can be found [here](https://github.com/jmshrv/finamp/issues/220).
 The `redesign` branch has diverged a lot from `main`, but I try to keep it updated.
 If you're struggling to decide what to work on, the redesign is a good place to look :)

+## Designing

+As the name implies, we'll need many fresh design mockups for the redesign.
+Some are already done, some are still being interated on, and some mockups haven't been started yet.

+If you are a designer or have ideas on how the new user interface could/should look, then it would be amazing and really helpfull if you would create a mockup!
+You can share your mockups in an issue here on GitHub (use a relevant one if possible, otherwise create a new one) or on Discord for further discussion.
+Once the mockup is finalized, people can start implementing it.

+There's also a Figma file with some existing mockups that you can go off of: <https://www.figma.com/design/wVizekpm9YchvHFP6l508r/Finamp?node-id=101-425&t=27CRT9QAwFhlIMqm-1>
+Some of the designs in there are already outdated or still a work in progress.
+When in doubt, you should look at the current design in the actual app, or ask us about it!

 ## Translating

 Finamp uses Weblate to manage translations: **https://hosted.weblate.org/engage/finamp/**